FREE Shipping & 11 Year Battery Warranty

 Step 3: Find a Dakota Lithium battery with a max continuous amp discharge that is greater than what your motor needs.
 Shop trolling motor batteries options here.

-Here’s an example from Minnakota on how many amps their line of trolling motors draw.
+Here’s an example from Minnkota on how many amps their line of trolling motors draw.
 The larger the lbs of thrust the more power the trolling motor uses.

 Please note: this chart is for educational purposes only and is not applicable to all trolling motors.
 Contact your trolling motor manufacturer for your model’s amp draw and instructions on rigging, including the use of fuses or circuit breakers.